SmalkiGroove/heroes-expansion/doc/HEROES.md

 Golem Crafter - Artificier

 - All Golems in the hero's army gain +1 to their Attack and Defense for every two levels of the hero.
 - At the start of each week, the hero assembles 2 Gargoyles of his army into 1 Golem.
-Can craft a maximum of 1 Golem per hero level.
+Can craft a maximum of 1 Golem per hero level at a time.
 - After combat, the hero fixes destroyed Golem in exchange for 1 Gargoyle each.
+- For every Golem crafted, gain 1 Ore.

 Starting Skills
 - Artificier